Kickstarter: Model

 Kickstarter is one of a number of crowdfunding platforms for gathering money from the public, which circumvents traditional avenues of investment.
 Project creators choose a deadline and a minimum funding goal.
 If the goal is not met by the deadline, no funds are collected (a kind of assurance contract).

-The kickstarter platform is open to backers from anywhere in the world and to creators from many countries, including the US, UK, Canada, Australia, New Zealand, The Netherlands, Denmark, Ireland, Norway, Sweden, Spain, France, Germany, Austria, Italy, Belgium, Luxembourg, Switzerland and Mexico.
+The Kickstarter platform is open to backers from anywhere in the world and to creators from Australia, Austria, Belgium, Canada, Denmark, France, Germany, Greece, Hong Kong, Ireland, Italy, Japan, Luxembourg, Mexico, the Netherlands, New Zealand, Norway, Poland, Singapore, Slovenia, Spain, Sweden, Switzerland, the United Kingdom, and the United States.

 Kickstarter applies a 5% fee on the total amount of the funds raised.
-Their payments processor applies an additional 3–5% fee.
+Its payments processor applies an additional 3–5% fee.
 Unlike many forums for fundraising or investment, Kickstarter claims no ownership over the projects and the work they produce.
 The web pages of projects launched on the site are permanently archived and accessible to the public.
 After funding is completed, projects and uploaded media cannot be edited or removed from the site.

 There is no guarantee that people who post projects on Kickstarter will deliver on their projects, use the money to implement their projects, or that the completed projects will meet backers' expectations.
 Kickstarter advises backers to use their judgment on supporting a project.
 They also warn project leaders that they could be liable for legal damages from backers for failure to deliver on promises.
 Projects might also fail even after a successful fundraising campaign when creators underestimate the total costs required or technical difficulties to be overcome.

 When asked what made Kickstarter different from other crowdfunding platforms, co-founder Perry Chen said: "I wonder if people really know what the definition of crowdfunding is.
-Or, if there’s even an agreed upon definition of what it is.
-We haven’t actively supported the use of the term because it can provoke more confusion.
+Or, if there's even an agreed upon definition of what it is.
+We haven't actively supported the use of the term because it can provoke more confusion.
 In our case, we focus on a middle ground between patronage and commerce.
 People are offering cool stuff and experiences in exchange for the support of their ideas.
 People are creating these mini-economies around their project ideas.
-So, you aren’t coming to the site to get something for nothing; you are trying to create value for the people who support you.
+So, you aren't coming to the site to get something for nothing; you are trying to create value for the people who support you.
 We focus on creative projects—music, film, technology, art, design, food and publishing—and within the category of crowdfunding of the arts, we are probably ten times the size of all the others combined."